noiseprotocol/noise_spec/noise.md

 The second check outlaws redundant transmission of values to simplify implementation and testing.

-The third and fourth checks are necessary because Noise uses DH outputs involving ephemeral keys to randomize the shared secret keys.
-Noise also uses ephemeral public keys to randomize PSK-based encryption.
-Patterns failing these checks could result in subtle but catastrophic security flaws.
+The third check is necessary because Noise uses DH outputs involving ephemeral keys to randomize the shared secret keys.
+Patterns failing this check could result in subtle but catastrophic security flaws.

 Users are recommended to only use the handshake patterns listed below, or other patterns that have been vetted by experts to satisfy the above checks.